sql-machine-learning/pysqlflow/doc/magic_design_doc.md

 ## Overview

-Magic command is the front end that of pysqlflow Client.
+Magic command wraps a pysqlflow client.
+It pretty prints the logs and tables.

 ## Example